 Rather than the large, UN-like organization of the W3C, in which no one person has preeminent authority and decisions are made formally and very slowly, WHATWG is more like a benign dictatorship: small, streamlined, and headed by just one person, editor Ian Hickson.
 WHATWG focused on a pragmatic evolution of what browsers supported, and what developers wanted to achieve.
 Well-funded and with powerful companies evangelizing its work, the organization’s HTML5 proposal quickly gained steam.
 At the same time, the W3C continued to try to roll XHML2 forward.

 To its credit, in 2009 the W3C recognized that its own efforts were not producing the value that it expected, and were in fact threatening to balkanize the web.
 It dropped development of XHTML 2, transferred its developers to HTML5, and formally adopted the work of WHATWG, moving into the role of senior advisor, reviewing and formalizing the HTML5 proposal.
-WHATWG is still at the coalface, interacting with designers and developers while putting the final touches on HTML5; the W3C is refining the result, preparing it for “final candidate recommendation” in 2012, its seal of approval, meaning that the language is “done and dusted”.
+WHATWG is still at the coalface, interacting with designers and developers to what it now refers to as a continuously evolving “living language”; the W3C refines the result.
+HTML5 reached “Last Call Working Draft” in 2014, and work has now moved on to HTML 5.1, which includes elements like

 HTML5 has quickly gained browser support, and should see us through the majority of the second decade of the 21st century.
-The future is still XML: the potential of a true “roll your own” markup language is too powerful to resist, but its adoption in the browser has probably been delayed a dozen years.
-And that is okay: HTML5 is meant to fulfill our needs now.
+The future is still XML, or at least a variation on the idea: the potential of a true “roll your own” markup language is too powerful to resist, and is likely to reemerge in the form of Web Components.